 Natural Calamities are not uncommon to human beings.
 Human history is evidence of destruction and fatalities, caused by natural disasters.
 Earthquakes, flooding, thunderstorms, and pandemics are some examples of natural disasters.
 Usually, disasters can’t be predicted.
 So, they cause huge harm to people and cities.
 Here we will discuss, how architects make buildings earthquake-proof.

 Seismically, Pakistan is considered an active area in the region as it is located at the junction of three plate boundaries.
-It has seen several devastated earthquakes that caused the loss of precious lives and structures.
+It has seen several devastating earthquakes that caused the loss of precious lives and structures.
 As earthquakes cannot be predicted and Pakistan is prone to this danger.
 So, there is a dire need to take strict measures to limit the destruction if they occur.

 In this blog, we will find out how architects make buildings earthquake-proof.

 With the advancement in human life, humans are able to secure and protect their lives.
-It would not be right if we say that they have fully control over their destinies.
+It would not be right if we say that they have full control over their destinies.
 But still, human beings enabled themselves to reduce threats to their lives.
 For example, in this case, humans are constructing earthquake-proof buildings to make their societies more resilient and curtail the risks.
 Engineers and architects have designed strategies to make our structures and buildings earthquake-proof.